indico/indico-user-docs/docs/conferences/sessions.md

 ### Creating a session

-To create a session, navigate to the management area of an event and select _Sessions_ under _Organization_.
+To create a session, navigate to the management area of an event and select _Sessions_ under _Organisation_.
 This page shows the list of all your sessions.
 To create a new session, click on _Add new session_ in the top menu.

 ![](../assets/conferences/sessions/create_session.png)

 In the dialogue window, fill in the title and optionally the remaining fields.
 You can select the session type from the dropdown in the _Type_ field.
 These are the session types we created previously.
 The _Default contribution duration_ field controls the default duration of contributions you schedule in this session.
 You may also choose a default location for session blocks in this session.
-The available locations come from the [room booking module](../room_booking/about.md).
+The available locations come from the [Room booking module](../room_booking/about.md).
 If you don't select any location, the location of the event is used as a default instead.
 Once you have filled in the dialogue, click on _Save_ to create the session.

 ![](../assets/conferences/sessions/create_session_2.png)